Suzuki Cappuccino

+The Suzuki Cappuccino (Japanese: スズキ・カプチーノ, Suzuki Kapuchīno) is a sports car produced by the Japanese company Suzuki from 1991 to 1998.
+It is a two-seater roadster with a detachable hardtop that is designed to meet Japanese kei car regulations.

 Description

 The vehicle was designed to meet Kei car specifications for lower tax and insurance in Japan.
 Weighing 725 kg, the Cappuccino is powered by a turbocharged, three-cylinder, 657 cc DOHC engine (just under the 660 cc maximum displacement allowed for a Kei car).
 Its dimensions also conformed to Kei car regulations on length and width, being 3295 mm long and 1395 mm wide.

 Front-rear weight distribution is claimed to be 50/50% when both seats are occupied.
 Layout is front mid-engined and rear-wheel drive.
 The hood, roof, roll bar and lower front guard panels are aluminium.

 Three removable roof panels mean that the car can be used as a closed coupé; T-top; targa; or, on retraction of the rear window and roll bar, a full convertible.
 Roof panels stow in the trunk (taking almost all the luggage space), and the rear window/rollcage assembly retracts into the body behind the seats.
 Unlike many convertibles of the time, the rear window is glass and wraparound, with demisting elements.
+An unusual option was the Winter package (identified by a "W" suffix in the model code); this included a heavy duty battery and special "snow shovelling" windshield wipers.

 It was originally equipped with the F6A engine: later models were fitted with a K6A engine which was lighter and had chain-driven, rather than belt-driven camshafts and more torque.
 Both are DOHC 12-valve, inline three-cylinder engines that were turbocharged and intercooled.
 Power output was a claimed 64 PS at 6500 rpm so as to not exceed the maximum power allowed for Kei cars.

 The initial Cappuccino featured all-wheel disc brakes and rear-wheel drive.
 Later versions in Japan had an early production iteration of speed-sensing electric power-assisted steering and aluminium double wishbone suspension.
 Production began in 1991 and ceased in 1998.
-The Cappuccino's closest competitor of the time were the Autozam AZ-1, Honda Beat and the Daihatsu Leeza Spyder.
-(The Autozam AZ-1, Honda Beat and Suzuki Cappuccino were together called the Sporty Kei-Car's ABC.)
+The Cappuccino's closest competitor of the time were the Autozam AZ-1, Honda Beat and the Daihatsu Leeza Spyder (the AZ-1, Beat, and Cappuccino were referred to as the Sporty Kei car ABC).